Automated Thread Gauge

 The AGU interface presents a clear and concise summary of each pipe inspected.
 Powerful trend charting is available to allow operators to make adjustments to the threader prior to an element exceeding the tolerance limits.

-Tolerances for each API thread type / diameter combination are pre-loaded onto the gauge.
+Tolerances for each thread type / diameter combination are pre-loaded onto the gauge.
 A “Work Order”, which defines the current thread type being produced and sets the appropriate tolerances, is created manually or via input from the handling PLC.
 All tolerances can be adjusted through the HMI or via remote input.

 AGU HMI Home Screen - Thread Inspection Results

-Supported Pipe & Thread Types
+Supported Pipe Diameters & Thread Types

-Additionally, custom specialty threads can be added to the AGU.
-Including semi-premium and premium threads with negative flanks.
+All API thread types are supported.
+Additionally, custom specialty threads can be added to the AGU, including semi-premium and premium threads with negative flanks.

 Cost